Key Takeaways

 How to Avoid

-- Walk 5-10 minutes away from the station to find tuk-tuks at normal rates
+- Walk 5-10 minutes away from the station to find tuk-tuks at normal rates.

-- Use the PickMe app to book a ride with a set fare before arriving
+- Use the PickMe app to book a ride with a set fare before arriving.

-- Ask your guesthouse to arrange pickup from the train station
+- Ask your guesthouse to arrange pickup from the train station.

-- Know that Kandy Railway Station to the city center should cost around LKR 200-300
+- Know that Kandy Railway Station to the city center should cost around LKR 200-300.

 Like what you're reading?
 Get a full Kandy itinerary with safety tips built in.

 You're walking near Kandy Lake when a friendly local tells you there's a 'special Buddhist ceremony' happening right now at a lesser-known temple nearby.
 He offers to take you there in his tuk-tuk.
 Excited, you hop in.
 But instead of a temple, you end up at a gem shop, a batik factory, or a spice garden — all of which pay him a commission.
-As travelers on r/travel describe, the ceremony story is a well-rehearsed script to get you into the tuk-tuk.
+As travelers on traveler reports describe, the ceremony story is a well-rehearsed script to get you into the tuk-tuk.
 The driver then takes you on an hour-long 'tour' of commission shops, wasting your time and hoping you'll feel pressured to buy.

 Red Flags